GaHoKwan/android_device_samsung_kylevezn/README.md

 # android_device_samsung_kylevezn
-This device use to build recovery (TWRP or CWM Recovery)
+This device use to build SAMSUNG S7562C recovery (TWRP or CWM Recovery)